5 Industries Growing with Artificial Intelligence

 That accessibility means an increasing number of companies are focusing their resources on AI implementation.

-Here five industries that are currently harnessing the power of AI:
+Here are five industries that are currently harnessing the power of AI:

 1. Real Estate and Development